getgrav/grav-learn/pages/17/01.basics/05.grav-configuration/doc.md

 | **user/config/themes/mytheme.yaml**   | Individual configuration file for mytheme theme   |
 [/div]

+> [!CAUTION]
-!!
-Having a namespaced configuration file will override or mask all options having the same path in the default configuration files
+> Having a namespaced configuration file will override or mask all options having the same path in the default configuration files

 ### Plugins Configuration